memo33/BAT4Blender/README.md

     - `1.5 if night == 2 else 2.5 if night == 1 else 10.0` to distinguish between DN, MN and Day
   - Copy the driver to any other property that should use the same expression.

+- `Day`/`Night` collections: This is an easy way to hide some objects for the day or for the night render.
+  - Create collections named `Day` and `Night` and place your objects inside them.
+    These collections are enabled/disabled automatically by BAT4Blender when switching between day and night.

 - Click "Render all zooms & rotations" to render images and export LODs.
 They are saved in your current working directory from which Blender was launched.

 ## Roadmap